 Truth – exactly backwards!

 Not using a Realtor® is almost a guarantee of wasting money.

-In nearly all transactions, the Realtor’s commission is paid as a reduction in the net cash to the seller.
-The buyer pays nothing in terms of commissions, but gets the advantage of his/her agent’s expertise, knowledge and time to find the home and manage the transaction to a successful close – often a lot of time.
+For buyers, in nearly all transactions the Realtor’s commission is paid as a reduction in the net cash to the seller.
+The buyer pays nothing in terms of commissions, but gets the advantage of his/her agent’s expertise, knowledge and time to find the home and manage the transaction to a successful close – often also saving a lot of time as well as getting a better buy.
 A buyer would be nuts not to engage a Realtor®.
-And, obviously, the agent’s negotiating skills and experience is likely to produce a lower price than the buyer could get dealing directly with the seller, or seller’s agent.

 #5 – Buying as soon as possible is better than later.